helloiamoliver/network-status/content/issues/2022-12-18-broadband-connection-degraded.md

   - ADSL
 severity: disrupted
 ---
-*Monitoring* - Due to the rain, we are experiencing connectivity issues over our ADSL telephone line.
+*Monitoring* - Due to the rain, we are experiencing intermittent connectivity issues over our ADSL telephone line.
-W﻿e are monitoring the situation closely, and hope that it will resolve with an improvement in weather.
+We are monitoring the situation closely, and hope that it will resolve with an improvement in weather.

+U﻿ntil this happens, please be aware of the following:

+* N﻿etwork speeds may be slower than usual.
+* T﻿he internet connection may fail entirely with no notice.
+* S﻿treaming or downloading large files may not be possible.